BekahHW/BekahHW.github.io/_posts/2022-11-01-This Week in DevRel: Life Moves Fast.md

 date: 2022-11-04
 ---

-Well, my this week in DevRel series has turned into this “couple of months” in DevRel.
-In the words of Ferris Bueller, “'Life moves pretty fast.
+Well, my "This Week in DevRel" series has turned into this “couple of months” in DevRel.
+In the words of Ferris Bueller, “Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.”
 And I feel like a lot of the last two months, I’ve been moving fast and not taking the time to look around.
 I’m working on it.
-This post is more of a highlight reel and a reflection on how I plan on building time into looking around more than once in a while.
+This post is more of a highlight reel; I plan on writing a reflection on how I plan on building time into looking around more than once in a while later in the month.

 ## Highlights
 ### Conferences